-As a trust we believe it is important that we add value to all member schools and provide a breadth of opportunity for our pupils that could never be replicated by any individual school.
+As an Academy we believe it is important that we add value to all member schools and provide a breadth of opportunity for our pupils that could never be replicated by any individual school.

-The Trust also provides a varied programme across the year of sports competitions and festivals, STEM activities and Junior Engineering projects.
+The Academy also provides a varied programme across the year of sports competitions and festivals, STEM activities and Junior Engineering projects.
 These range from cross country, TAG rugby, football, basketball, netball, Quadkids, tennis, Ultra Olympics, Able and Ambitious, Mechanisms, Animation, Electronics, Robotics and Public Speaking.

-The Faringdon Learning Trust is a dynamic, forward thinking organisation committed to ensuring that every young person that we look after has the best educational experience possible.
+The Faringdon Academy of Schools is a dynamic, forward thinking organisation committed to ensuring that every young person that we look after has the best educational experience possible.